andy-shady-org/netbox-security/README.md

 ## Credits

-- Thanks to Peter Eckel for providing some lovely examples which I've happily borrowed.
+- Thanks to Peter Eckel for providing some lovely examples which I've happily borrowed, and for providing excellent guidance.
 - Thanks to Dan Sheppard for the abstracted field generation stuff which I also used.
 - Thanks to Kris Beevers and Mark Coleman at Netbox Labs for encouragement and engagement.